 Guildhouse and the Botanic Gardens of South Australia and the State Herbarium are delighted to present Of uncertain value, by South Australian artist Kath Inglis.

 PVC has been the dominant material used by Adelaide-based contemporary jeweller Kath Inglis for over 15 years.
 She has developed and mastered techniques that elevate the material, creating jewel-like works from this widely-produce plastic.

-In 2019 Kath will investigate the Botanic Gardens of South Australia’s Marine Algae Collection.
-Through the lens of ‘values”, Kath will examine the Marine Algae Collection within the context of the broader holdings of the Botanic Gardens of South Australia while also considering the impact of plastic waste on marine health.
+In 2019 Kath investigated the Botanic Gardens of South Australia’s Marine Algae Collection.
+Through the lens of ‘values”, Kath examined the Marine Algae Collection within the context of the broader holdings of the Botanic Gardens of South Australia while also considering the impact of plastic waste on marine health.